dannyhammer/brogle/README.md

 The [engine](brogle/) is where the source code for Brogle actually lives.
 Inside you can find the components for UCI-compatibility, search, evaluation, and more.

-The [core library](brogle_core/) is a home-rolled implementation of all the rules of chess.
+The [core library](chessie/) is a home-rolled implementation of all the rules of chess.
 I intend to separate this into it's own repository later and publish it on [crates.io](https://crates.io).
-Why?
-Because I want to.

 The [tools](brogle_tools/) crate is a collection of tools I used during the development of this engine.
 These are mostly meant for me, so don't judge me if they're poorly-written or outdated.